A maximum principle argument for the uniform convergence of graph Laplacian regressors: Problem set-up and Main results

 \subsection{Set-up}

 We consider an $m$-dimensional smooth, compact, manifold $\M$ embedded in $\R^d$ with no boundary.
 A significant body of work studies how to estimate $m$ given a family of points (see e.g. \cite{LITTLE2017504}); for the purpose of this work we will treat $m$ as a priori known.
 Throughout the paper we will denote by $|x-\tilde{x}|$ the Euclidean distance in $\R^d$ and by $d_\M(x, \tilde{x})$ the geodesic distance of two points in $\M$.
 We will denote by $i_0$ the injectivity radius of the manifold $\M$.
-We recall that the injectivity radius of a manifold is defined as the maximum radius for which the exponential map $\exp_x : B_m(0, i_0) \subseteq \mathcal{T}_x \M \rightarrow B_\M(x,i_0)$ defines a diffeomorphism for all $x \in \M$.
+We recall that the injectivity radius of a manifold is defined as the maximum radius for which the exponential map $\exp_x : B_m(0, i_0) \subseteq \mathcal{T}_x \M \rightarrow B_\M(x,i_0)$ defines a diffeomorphism for all $x \in \M$ (see \cite{docarmo1992riemannian}).
 In the remainder we use $B_m$ to denote balls in $\R^m$, $B_\M$ for balls in $\M$ with the geodesic distance, and finally $B$ for balls in $\R^d$.
-We use $K$ to represent a uniform bound on the absolute value of the sectional curvature of $\M$ and $R$ to represent its reach.
 Finally, we will denote by $dvol_\M$ the volume form of $\M$ and, after rescaling as necessary, we will assume that the volume of $\M$ is equal to one.

+In the remainder, and unless otherwise stated, we will assume that $x_1, \dots, x_n$ are i.i.d. samples from the uniform distribution on $\M$.
+We let $\mu: \M \rightarrow \R$ be an unknown trend function and assume that the labels $y_1, \dots, y_n$ are obtained by